jqno/equalsverifier/docs/_manual/07-ignoring-fields.md

 If you do this, EqualsVerifier assumes that the fields `bar` and `baz` don't participate in `equals`.
 If EqualsVerifier now notices that they do participate, EqualsVerifier will fail the test.

+Note that this doesn't mean that EqualsVerifier doesn't need values for these fields: it does!
+This is counter-intuitive, but EqualsVerifier still wants to check that these fields can't cause NullPointerExceptions, and it wants to check that the field indeed doesn't participate in `equals`.
+For that, it needs values.
+Like with other fields, it will try to create them, but if it can't, EqualsVerifier _will_ ask for prefab values for these fields.

 ### Including fields
 If your class has a lot of fields, but it determines equality based on only a few of them, you can also turn it around and specify precisely the fields you want: